 In February 2018, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2018-02, Income Statement - Reporting Comprehensive Income (Topic 220) Reclassification of Certain Tax Effects from Accumulated Other Comprehensive Income.
 The amendments allow a reclassification from accumulated other comprehensive income to retained earnings for stranded tax effects resulting from the Tax Cuts and Jobs Act.
-This standard has been adopted by the Company effective on September 1, 2018.
-The adoption of this standard did not have a material impact on the Company's consolidated financial position, results of operations or cash flows.
+This standard has been effective for the Company on September 1, 2018.
+The adoption of this standard does not have a material impact on the Company's consolidated financial position, results of operations or cash flows.